P6rguVyrst/live-demo/README.md

 # Instrumentation Demo:

 ## *NB!
-If you are trying to run this demo, tha patches won't work if you don't have docker images present on your local machine.*
+If you are trying to run this demo, the patches won't work if you don't have docker images present on your local machine.*

 ## Install Prometheus: